 Anxiety is a normal emotion that we all experience.
 You might think of anxiety as feeling stressed, tense, worried, uneasy or scared.
 Most of the time these emotions are not a problem.

-Bipolar disorder is a diagnosis given to someone who experiences extreme periods of low (depressed) and high (manic) moods.
+Bipolar disorder is a mood disorder that can cause extreme periods of low (depressed) and high (manic) moods.
 Bipolar used to be called manic depression.

-An eating disorder is a diagnosis given to someone who has unhealthy thoughts, feelings and behaviour about food and their body shape.
+An eating disorder is when someone has unhealthy thoughts, feelings and behaviour around food.

 Post traumatic stress disorder (PTSD) is a diagnosis given to people who develop a certain set of symptoms following a traumatic event.

 Self-harm is when someone purposely hurts themselves, usually in order to cope with intense emotional distress.

 Suicide - when someone intentionally takes their own life – can be very complex.